Generation of current vortex by spin current in Rashba systems

-In this work, we investigate a junction, in which a spin current is transmitted into a Rashba system from an antiferromagnetic spin-1/2 Heisenberg chain.
+In this Letter, we investigate a junction in which a spin current is transmitted into a Rashba system from an antiferromagnetic spin-1/2 Heisenberg chain.
 The spin current in the spin chain is carried by elementary excitations called spinons~\cite{QuantumMagnetism}.
-Our goal is to demonstrate the conversion of this spinon spin current into a conduction-electron spin current in the Rashba system, and in particular to investigate the charge-current signal caused by the interplay of the spin injection and spin-orbit coupling.
+Our goal is to demonstrate the conversion of this spinon spin current into a conduction-electron spin current in the Rashba system and, in particular, to investigate the charge-current signal caused by the interplay of the spin injection and spin-orbit coupling.
 Although the junction is an interacting quantum system, it can nevertheless be efficiently simulated by using matrix-product-state methods~\cite{White92,PhysRevLett.91.147902,ReviewSchmitteckert} combined with a Lanczos transformation of the Rashba system~\cite{BLDMRG,BlockLanczosImpurity,LanczosImpurityReview,BLDMRGRashba}, allowing us to obtain unbiased numerical results for the current dynamics.
 Most notably, we show that when a spin current with spin polarization perpendicular to the system is injected at a point-like contact into the Rashba system, a charge-current vortex emerges.
 This is similar to the spin-charge conversion in the inverse spin Hall effect.
 What is different in our model, however, is that the direction of the current is not uniform and the system instead has a rotational symmetry around the injection point.
 The junction thus has a conserved total angular momentum, and it turns out that the injected spin angular momentum is mostly converted to orbital angular momentum of the current vortex.
+We focus on a model with an antiferromagnetic spin chain as a spin injector.
+As discussed in the Supplemental Material~\cite{SuppMat}, the generation of the charge-current vortex could also be observed in other settings.
 At the end, we will discuss the relevance of our results for possible experiments.

 Let us first introduce the setup in more detail.
 We consider a Rashba model in the $xy$-plane on an infinite square lattice with sites $\bm{r} \in \mathbb{Z}^2$: